 Outreach in the outback

 Outreach in the Outback is a visiting medical outreach service.
 The program operates in over fifty locations in Western Australia, ranging from Kununurra to Albany and as far east as Tjuntjuntjarra.
 Visits can range from one day to two weeks.
-The program is run by Rural Health West and funded by the Australian Government Department of Health and Ageing (DoHA) under the Medical Specialist Outreach Assistance Program (MSOAP).
+The program is run by Rural Health West and funded by the Australian Government Department of Health under the Medical Specialist Outreach Assistance Program (MSOAP).

 The objectives of the MSOAP program are to: